Let us know the use and benefits of Indian Spices

 PIGEON PEAS (toor dal), also known as arhaar dal, disintegrate completely when cooked, making for a dish with a smooth consistency.
 One of the oldest lentil varieties cultivated, they are used widely both in Northern and Southern India.

 RED KIDNEY BEANS (raj ma), are, like all beans, an excellent source of protein—especially when combined with rice.
 Raj ma chawal, red beans and rice, is a popular lunch meal.
 These beans hold their shape when cooked through, and yet lend a creamy texture to the recipe.
-Due to the length of time required to cook the beans, the slow cooker is a perfect appliance for the task.
+Due to the length of time required to cook the beans, a slow cooker is a perfect appliance for the task.

 YELLOW MUNG BEANS (pili moong dal) are the husked, and thus lighter, version of the whole mung bean and probably the most common dal used in Indian cooking.
 Yellow mung beans tend to boil over when cooked in a saucepan.
 However, this is not a concern when they are cooked in the slow cooker, which maintains a consistent temperature.